Keysight/cyperf/deployment/containers/README.md

 To deploy a Keysight CyPerf agent container at Docker, you need the following:
 1. Install Docker Engine in your desired host platform if not already.
 Refer [Install Docker Engine Server](https://docs.docker.com/engine/install/#server) for more details.
 2. Understand docker compose.
 Refer [Docker Compose](https://docs.docker.com/compose/gettingstarted/)
-3. Pull CyPerf Agent Docker image from public ECR `public.ecr.aws/keysight/cyperf-agent:latest` .
+3. Pull CyPerf Agent Docker image `public.ecr.aws/keysight/cyperf-agent:latest` (Please note, this docker image should be used when you do not intend to use DPDK).
 Refer [Pull an image](https://docs.docker.com/engine/reference/commandline/pull/) for more details.

     ```
     sudo docker pull public.ecr.aws/keysight/cyperf-agent:latest
     ```
     - **_NOTE:_**
-    In case this public repository cannot be used to pull the CyPerf Agent Docker image, download it (.tar) from [here](https://support.ixiacom.com/keysight-cyperf-60) and load it using the following command
+    In case this public repository cannot be used to pull the CyPerf Agent Docker image, download it (.tar) from [here](https://support.ixiacom.com/keysight-cyperf-70) and load it using the following command

         ```
         sudo docker load -i <downloaded tar file>